projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

 #.
 Complete the Ubuntu installation on ``/dev/sda``.

-This Ubuntu installation will be modified later (see `Build and Install the RT kernel for the Ubuntu User VM`_) to turn it into a Real-Time User VM (RTVM).
+This Ubuntu installation will be modified later (see `Build and Install the RT kernel for the Ubuntu User VM`_) to turn it into a real-time User VM (RTVM).

 Install the Ubuntu Service VM on the NVMe disk
 ==============================================